andrasfuchs/bashar-audiobook-creator/README.md

 # Bashar Audiobook Creator
-Creates an audiobook based on Bashar monologes.
+Creates an audiobook based on Bashar audio files.

 This command line tool does the following steps:
 * Enumerates all audio files in a given folder